coronalabs/CoronaViewer/README.md

 ## Limitations

-### config.lua
+### config.lua and build.settings

-CoronaViewer uses the [config.lua](config.lua) in this project, not the one in the project you are viewing (i.e. `${DROPBOX_FOLDER}/Apps/CoronaViewer`).
-Therefore, you will need to modify `config.lua` if your settings differ.
+CoronaViewer uses the [config.lua](config.lua) and [build.settings](build.settings) files in this project, not the one in the project you are viewing (i.e. `${DROPBOX_FOLDER}/Apps/CoronaViewer`).
+Therefore, you will need to modify `config.lua` and `build.settings` if your settings differ.
 These include:

 * content width
 * content height
 * content scale
 * frame rate
+* orientation (default and supported)

 ### File updates

-Files are updated based on modification time.
-To get the device to update the file, you must make sure the modification time is newer.
+Files are updated based on modification time and file size.
+To get the device to update the file, you must make sure the modification time is newer and the file size if different.

+Note: There may be a problem if you swap out project files and the "new" project contains `main.lua` and other files with the same name but with an older modification date.

+### Gotchas

+Runtime errors during the first pass of main.lua will cause the display to show a black screen.

+Currently the console will not display runtime errors or print output.
+You should run your app in Corona simulator first to verify there are no major runtime errors.

+Only one project can reside in the `CoronaViewer` folder.
+You need to switch out all the files (except for the hidden Dropbox files) in the folder when changing projects.

 ## Availability